HamzehAdawi/Bugz/README.md

 Collect bonuses, maintain your streak, and stay alive as long as possible.

-# Features

-Dynamic diet system — each bug’s food chain is generated from an object list.

-Smooth sprite animations for movement and direction changes.

-Responsive layout with a simple, modular React structure.

-Expandable design for adding new bugs, diets, and bonuses.
+## 🤝 Contributing
+Contributions are very much welcome!
+If you’d like to improve this project, please fork the repo and open a pull request.
+Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

+# Development (Getting Started with Create React App)

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Tech Stack

 React (UI + logic)

 JavaScript (ES6+)

-CSS Grid / Flexbox for layout

-Dynamic imports for sprite and diet images

-# For Contributing / Development (Getting Started with Create React App)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts